1014jorge/Note-Taker2023/README.md

 ## Questions
 If you have any questions regarding this application here are my contact details:

-GitHub:  1014Jorge
+GitHub:  1014jorge

-GitHub Link: 1014jorge.github.com
+GitHub Link: github.com/1014jorge

 email: jorge.1014@gmail.com

+GitHub Link to Repo:  https://github.com/1014jorge/Note-Taker2023